Shertor/FLUT.SCSC.ORP/README.md

 FLUT.SCSC
 ============

-Console-based program for solving a Flutter of rectangular plate problem with SCSC boundary conditions _(link to paper coming soon)_.
+Console-based program for solving a Flutter of rectangular orthotropic (ORP) plate problem with SCSC boundary conditions _(link to paper coming soon)_.

 ## Features